Skip to main content

 The school was preparing for its annual play, and 1983's was Dracula Spectacular.
 Geography teacher Ken Harker wrote a very witty piece to publicise the preparations.
 The play itself was spiced with local references.
 A thunderous knocking at the front door of Dracula's Castle brought forth Dracula's resigned comment: 'Not Janet Jones with more leaflets?'

-Ms Jones was then the Cambridgeshire County Councillor for the Arbury electoral ward.
+Ms Jones was then the Cambridgeshire County Councillor for the original Arbury electoral ward, which covered the entire historic Arbury area.

 Sticking with Manor, but Manor Farm this time, let's learn about some '80s cricket.
 1880s, that is.
 In 1889, at their general meeting, the Chesterton Cricket Club gave thanks to Mr Thomas Wright, tenant farmer, for the free use of the Manor's Park meadow as a cricket ground.
-The Park, of course, later became the site of the Manor School and the North Cambridge Academy.
+As mentioned previously, The Park later became the site of the Manor School and the North Cambridge Academy.

 Back to the Manor of the 1980s, and the County Council's attempt to close the school was thwarted by a determined campaign to save the community college by the Arbury community and other supporters.